NiklasFelhauer/The-IT-Obsidian-Vault/INSTALLATION.md

 After the cloning process is complete:

-- Reopen the vault in Obsidian to ensure that all additional community plugins and settings from the repository are properly recognized and loaded.
+- Reopen the vault in Obsidian to ensure that all additional community plugins and settings from the repository are properly recoagnized and loaded.

-Test
+Tes
 ---